Visiting hours are 8 am to 8 pm. Exceptions to the visitor policy are made on a case-by-case basis by the Hospice Manager and the Medical Director.

 There are no set mealtimes.
 Instead, meals are driven by a patient’s personal needs and requests at any time of the day or evening.

-Northern Light Home Care & Hospice, a local Medicare-certified agency, administers hands-on hospice care.
-The Aroostook House of Comfort and Northern Light Home Care & Hospice collaborate to provide individuals and their loved one’s compassionate care.
+Northern Light Home Care & Hospice, a local Medicare-certified agency, provides hands-on hospice care.
+Together with the Aroostook House of Comfort, we offer compassionate support to individuals and loved ones.

-The Aroostook Hospice Foundation, is a nonprofit 501(c)(3) organization.
-Their mission is to raise hospice care awareness, charity care funds, and secure the long-term existence of the Aroostook House of Comfort.
+The Aroostook Hospice Foundation is a nonprofit 501(c)(3) organization.
+Their mission is to raise awareness of hospice care, secure charitable care funds, and ensure the long-term existence of the Aroostook House of Comfort.

 Lillian Goughan